Bhagyalaxmi17/apexplanet-internship/internship-task-4/notes/readme.md

 Use centralized logging and alerting for repeated failed auth attempts.

+Eg-

+from your john --show output)

+You found these working username:password pairs:

+sys : batman

+klog : 123456789

+service : service

+This means offline cracking succeeded for 3 of 7 hashes.

 5. Reporting — what to include (nice checklist)

 Test scope (authorized Metasploitable2 lab VM only), date/time, attacker IP (Kali), and tools/versions.